nyu-mll/jiant/README.md

 To set up fastText, follow the instructions [here](https://github.com/facebookresearch/fastText) (specifically "Building fastText for Python").
 To use fastText, set the flag ``--word_embs fastText`` If you get a segmentation fault running PyTorch and fastText (Sam, Alex), don't panic.
 You can also use pretrained vectors located [here](https://fasttext.cc/docs/en/english-vectors.html), preferrably the 300-dimensional Common Crawl vectors.
+Set the ``word_emb_file`` to point to the .vec file.

 ### ELMo